Compelling Reasons You Shouldn’t Reuse Plastic Bottles

 - Bottles marked with a “1” (PET) are safe only when used once.

 If you expose them to heat or the sun, they can leach toxic substances into the water.

-- If you see them marked with a “3” or “7,” or in other words (PVC or PC), be careful because these kinds of plastic leach toxic substances that can find their way into the food and water.
+- Be careful if you see them marked with a “3” or “7,” or in other words (PVC or PC), because these kinds of plastic leach toxic substances that can find their way into the food and water.

 These bottles can end up causing dangerous illnesses.

-- Bottles that are good for reusing are those made from polyethylene and marked with a “2” or “4,” and those made from polypropylene and marked with a “5” and the letters PP.
+- Bottles that are good for reusing are those made of polyethylene and marked with a “2” or “4,”.
+Likewise, those made from polypropylene and marked with a “5” and the letters PP.

 These bottles are relatively safe if used to store cold water and if properly disinfected.

 You may also be interested in reading this article:

 Another aspect to keep in mind when it comes to plastic bottles is the bacteria they may harbor.